WATCH! Shilpa Shinde Is Back As Angoori Bhabhi Just For Luv Tyagi!

 Last month, the Bigg Boss 11 winner met Luv Tyagi in Delhi.
 Both Luv and Shilpa had shared pictures.

-Shilpa is now seen on web-series, Dhan Dhana Dhan along with comedian, Sunil Grover.
+Shilpa is now seen on the web series, Dhan Dhana Dhan along with comedian Sunil Grover.
 The show and the actors have impressed the viewers and people are loving Sunil and Shilpa's jodi.

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.